5l1v3r1/hid1000-bruteforce/README.md

 Stand-alone mode diagram:
 ![alt tag](https://raw.githubusercontent.com/federicodotta/proxmark3/master/StandAloneModeDiagram.png)

+**Use at your own risk.
+The authors are not responsable to any damagings, malfunctioning or issues caused by the code or by the use of the code.**

 # INTRODUCTION:

 The proxmark3 is a powerful general purpose RFID tool, the size of a deck